 The Pickup Location & Time

-We’re starting our tour inside of Cliff Bells in the private side room at 7:00PM sharp.
-We’ll board the bus after our presentation inside.
-Cliff Bells is located at 2030 Park Ave, Detroit, MI 48226.
+We’re starting our tour at Andrew’s on the Corner at 3:00PM sharp.
 They have excellent food and drinks plus a bathroom, which is nice.
 Your name will be on the list so you don’t need to bring anything with you.
 If you’d like to get a drink or food, show up a bit early and get that out of the way so you’re well-equipped when the storytelling starts.

 Refund and Cancellations